Zhong-Lab-UCSD/iMARGI-Docker/docs/source/installation.md

 We cannot guarantee success of local configuration.
 If you encounter some problems or have suggestions, please view or create issues in the [iMARGI-Docker GitHub repo](https://github.com/Zhong-Lab-UCSD/iMARGI-Docker).
-If you are using Ubuntu (18.04), the following command lines we used to configure iMARGI-Docker might help you.
+If you are using Ubuntu (18.04), the following command lines we used to configure iMARGI-Docker might be helpful.

 ``` bash
 # run with root account